sshark/thrillingbytes/Looking at A Monad Through An Example.md

 >4. `IO` is an IO Monad which has many capabilities which include handling side-effects, error handling, parallel computation, and many more.

 ## And The Point Is...
 Using effect is a good approach to resolve this issue.
 But, what does this has to do with Monads?
 This is one of many things a monadic approach can simplfied branching between expected and unexpected (bad) events without deeply nested `if-else`.
-The same monadic approach can be used to solve other issues the way it used here to manage bad
-However, is more complicated and require more reading into the topic.
+The same monadic approach can be used to solve other issues in a similar way used here to manage bad input.
+However, it can be complicated and require more reading into the topic.
 It makes the code better managed as more code is added to handle new requirements.

-However, this is not the point of this article.
+##

 > **Sidebar**\
 > A Monad is a typeclass[^tc] that conforms to the [Monad Law](https://devth.com/monad-laws-in-scala) has the `map` and `flatMap` functions where `map` inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.